Xizhou, Dali: Raosanling

+Tea ceremony

 The Bai people traditionally serve a special Three Course Tea ceremony during weddings and as a welcome to their guests.
 The three courses include bitter, sweet, and strange, which represent the different phases of a human life.

 Three Bai women wearing their traditional headdresses.

+Headdress

 Although men have abandoned traditional Bai attire in recent decades, many women still wear a distinctive headdress whose shape, materials, and colors correspond to a short poem about the natural beauty of the Dali valley.
 Wind, flowers, snow, and moonlight (风花雪月) are each symbolically depicted on Bai women's headdresses.

+Matriarchy

 The Bai traditionally practiced a matriarchal organization of society, which is still evident in their architecture and selected social gender roles.
 Under the eaves of many grand entranceways to homes and buildings, a golden phoenix (female) dominates a series of smaller dragons (male) from above, representing the higher social position of women in society.
 Similar to Yunnan's Naxi and Tibetan matriarchal culture, Bai men traditionally were in charge of the home and raising children while women were the primary breadwinners for their families.
 Much has changed to Bai culture over the past century, and these traditional gender roles are far less discrete today.